-Trains tend to be busy during holidays, and on Fridays and Sundays when locals travel significantly more.
-But apart from that, most likely you will have no problem locating free seats, even if you do not have a seat reservation.
+Trains tend to be busy during holidays and on Fridays and Sundays when locals travel significantly more.
+But apart from that, most likely, you will have no problem locating free seats, even if you do not have a seat reservation.

 Can I get off the train and stop somewhere before I reach my destination?

-Yes, if you travel by a day train with a normal-tariff ticket.
+Yes, if you travel by a day train with a normal tariff ticket.
 You can get off the train for a few hours and continue the journey on the same day.
-Your seat reservation will not be valid any more after you resume the journey.
+Your seat reservation will not be valid anymore after you resume the journey.
 Your ticket will have printed validly, and you might also note that it is valid only for certain trains.

 How do I find the platform number?

 The numbers of platforms are not written on the tickets.
-They are usually announced about one hour to 15 minutes before the departure at the train station, and are visible on departure screens.
+They are usually announced about one hour to 15 minutes before the departure at the train station and are visible on departure screens.

-Do I have to check in for international journeys?
+Do I have to check-in for international journeys?

 How soon do I have to arrive at the station?

-It is best to be at the train station 30 minutes prior to departure.
+It is best to be at the train station 30 minutes before departure.
 Orientation at an unfamiliar station can be confusing.
 Your train is likely to be ready to board about 30 minutes before its departure time.
 For quick transport to or from the Prague Train Station, pre-book your transport online.